JakubSochor/BrnoCompSpeed/README.md

 # BrnoCompSpeed dataset evaluation code

-Dataset published with paper **SOCHOR Jakub et al. BrnoCompSpeed: Comprehensive Dataset for Automatic Single Camera Speed Measurement from Video, IEEE T-ITS**
+Dataset published with paper **SOCHOR Jakub et al. BrnoCompSpeed: Review of Traffic Camera Calibration and A Comprehensive Dataset for Monocular Speed Measurement, IEEE T-ITS**

-The dataset can be downloaded from [our website](https://medusa.fit.vutbr.cz/traffic/research-topics/traffic-camera-calibration/brnocompspeed-comprehensive-dataset-for-automatic-single-camera-visual-speed-measurement-ieee-t-its/).
-BibTeX citation is also on [the site](https://medusa.fit.vutbr.cz/traffic/research-topics/traffic-camera-calibration/brnocompspeed-comprehensive-dataset-for-automatic-single-camera-visual-speed-measurement-ieee-t-its/).
+The dataset can be downloaded from [our website](https://medusa.fit.vutbr.cz/traffic/research-topics/traffic-camera-calibration/brnocompspeed/).
+BibTeX citation is also on [the site](https://medusa.fit.vutbr.cz/traffic/research-topics/traffic-camera-calibration/brnocompspeed/).

 ## How to use the code